Date: 22 October 2013. Dratted Dishes.

 Becoming Clutter-Free

-he'd been storing in his lockers for years.
+he had been storing in his lockers for years.

 Last week we focused on the small appliances that "seemed